Generic Name: amphetamine and dextroamphetamine (am FET a meen and DEX troe am FET a meen)

 What other drugs will affect amphetamine and dextroamphetamine?

-a cold or allergy medicine that contains a decongestant such as pseudoephedrine or phenylephrine;
+cold or allergy medicine that contains a decongestant;

 This list is not complete and many other drugs can interact with amphetamine and dextroamphetamine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.